rrobert-sys/inclass_assignement/README.md

 3) Their probabilities,

-4)Any additional features using deep learning or not:
+4) Any additional features using deep learning or not:
 	In this case: Dominant colors (using Deep Learning) & Texture features (Edge Density, LBP, Sharpness).